Personal Trainer

 Good Communication

-Personal trainers must clearly explain exercises, provide feedback, and maintain open dialogue to ensure clients understand and stay motivated.
+Personal trainers must clearly explain exercises, provide constructive feedback, and maintain open dialogue to ensure clients understand the instructions and stay motivated.
+Strong communication also helps build trust and keeps clients engaged in their fitness journey.

 First Aid